Understanding Hiatal Hernia -- the Basics

 There are two main types of hiatal hernias: sliding and paraesophageal (next to the esophagus).

-In a sliding hiatal hernia, the stomach and the esophagus slide up into the chest through the hiatus.
+In a sliding hiatal hernia, the junction where the stomach and the esophagus meets slides up into the chest through the hiatus.
 This is the more common type of hernia.
-Generally, sliding hiatal hernias pose no threat to a person's health unless you develop symptoms of GERD, gastrointestinal reflux disease.
+Generally, sliding hiatal hernias pose no threat to a person's health unless he or she develops symptoms of GERD, gastrointestinal reflux disease.

 Paraesophageal hernias are less common but are more cause for concern.
-The esophagus and stomach stay in their normal locations, but part of the stomach squeezes through the hiatus, landing it next to the esophagus.
+The junction of the esophagus and stomach stays in its normal locations, but part of the stomach squeezes through the hiatus, landing it next to the esophagus.
 Although you can have this type of hernia without any symptoms, the danger is that the stomach can become "strangled," or have its blood supply shut off.

 What Causes a Hiatal Hernia?